|

 Secondly, you can get better travel deals.
 Accommodation can cost less per night the longer you stay.
 For example, often a week’s stay can cost the same as five nights.
 Similarly, a month’s stay can cost the same as three weeks.

-Overall, travelling slower can save you a lot of money.
+Overall, travelling more slowly can save you a lot of money.

 Contributed by Sydney from A World in Reach